Leaves and Returns

 • If a student does not register for classes during a particular semester, they are placed on an administrative leave of absence effective during that semester.

-If students are voluntarily or involuntarily placed on leave, they should complete an exit interview with their class dean.
+If students are voluntarily or involuntarily placed on leave, they should complete an exit interview with a support dean.
 They must also go through the return process to return to campus, provided they are in clear financial standing and have met all the necessary requirements.
-Once students are placed on a leave of absence, they must verify the reinstatement deadline with the Student Success office if they choose to return to RPI.
+Once students are placed on a leave of absence, they must verify the reinstatement deadline with the Dean of Students office if they choose to return to RPI.

 If you plan to leave RPI permanently with no intention of returning you would request to withdraw.
 If you are in doubt, choose a leave of absence instead.
 The process for requesting a withdrawal is the same as outlined about; however, you will complete the withdrawal request form.